-These mass torts, which group multiple claims into one case, comth 22 935 (89 9%) resided outside California.
-More than two-thirds of prised 25,503 individual plaintiffs, of which 22,935 (89.9%) resided outside California.
+These mass torts, which group multiple claims into one case, comprised 25,503 individual plaintiffs, of which 22,935 (89.9%) resided outside California.
 More than two-thirds of these cases included not a single Californian.

-Though California courts are already plagued with budget issues that have resulted in clogged dockets, courthouse construction projects being put on hold, and unfunded but needed judgeships, according to CJAC, the state's judiciary continues incomprehensibly to roll out the red carpet for still more out-of-state plaintiffs-even those suing out-of-state defendants for alleged injuries that occurred outside California.
+Though California courts are already plagued with budget issues that have resulted in clogged dockets, court-house construction projects being put on hold, and unfunded but needed judgeships, according to CJAC, the state's judiciary continues incomprehensibly to roll out the red carpet for still more out-of-state plaintiffs-even those suing out-of-state defendants for alleged injuries that occurred outside California.